puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 * If you have purchased PE and are installing the puppet master, [copy your license key into place](#verifying-your-license).
 * Wait 30 minutes for the next puppet run, or kick off a run manually, to get all the agents checked in.

 Note that after the installer has finished installing and configuring PE, it will save your interview answers to a file called `answers.lastrun`.
 This file can be used as the basis for future, automated installations.
-For details [see the chapter on automated installation][automated].
+For details [see the section on automated installation][automated].

 [automated]: ./install_automated.html